sendgrid/sendgrid-python/USE_CASES.md

-This documentation will provide examples for specific use cases.
-Please open an issue or make a pull request for any use cases you would like us to document here.
+This documentation provides examples for specific use cases.
+Please [open an issue](https://github.com/sendgrid/sendgrid-python/issues) or make a pull request for any use cases you would like us to document here.
 Thank you!

 # Table of Contents